Leonard & Beryl Buck Foundation / Buck Family Fund

 2023-2024 Strategic Shift: MCF announced in September 2023 a major pivot to multiyear, general operating support, moving away from its previous theme-based, project-specific approach.
 This represents "a sort of strategic double-reverse"—before 2006, the foundation had allocated about 70% of yearly Buck Trust grants to operating costs, then shifted to project funding, and is now back to operating support.

 What MCF Said About the Change: The multiyear, general operating grants are "designed to reduce nonprofits' administrative burden and increase both the level of their flexibility and stability.
-They are also designed to support smaller, and in some cases newer, organizations."
+They are also designed to support smaller, and in some cases newer, organisations."

-Focus on Marginalized Communities
+Focus on Marginalised Communities

 Recent Funded Projects as Examples